I am a nurse who enjoys traveling, spending time with my family and having fun. I've had a passion for traveling all my life.

-Zorbing is a unique experience.
-Its a blast to get inside the ball and roll down a hill while sliding around the inside.
-Anyone from a young child to a senior adult can participate in this exciting and unique activity.
+Going zorbing is a unique experience.
+Its a blast to get inside the ball and roll down a hill while also sliding around the inside.
+Anyone from a young child to adults to seniors can participate in this exciting and unique activity.

 My family took a vacation to Dollywood in Pidgeon Forge, TN.
 I’d always wanted to try zorbing since seeing it featured on an Amazing Race episode.

 When we arrived, I saw the three different hills that I could ride down.
 The inside of the main operations center was very neat and orderly and the staff was very courteous and professional.
 After changing into my bathing suit and signing the waiver it was time to get in the zorb.

 I was driven to the top of the hill in a truck with the zorbing ball in the back.
 The staff got the ball in place, gave me some final instructions, and told me to get inside.
 After getting inside I was instantly wet from the lukewarm water.
 I looked around the inside getting excited with anticipation.
 They closed the zorb‘s door and I felt "there's no going back now."
 I was provided a GoPro camera to hold to record my experience.

 The zorb started slowly but quickly accelerated.
 With every revolution I shifted a few feet inside but nothing too significant.
 The gentle bouncing and movement was an amazing feeling.
 I made sure to keep a tight grip on my camera.
 After a few minutes I reached the bottom of the hill and got out of the zorb.
 My wife and daughter greeted me at the patio specifically set up for spectators.

 I only paid for one ride but I had so much fun I booked two more.
 When we were getting set up for the third ride, the staff told me that if I could make it all the down the hill standing up, than I could get some free rides.
 I tried but fell over in about three seconds.
 After all the rides my family and I headed back to our hotel with another of my bucket list items checked off.